cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

         list ports 'bat0.1'
 ```

-At this point, if you want to enable access to the `default` network via the Ethernet port of your gateway device, you can then add another `list ports 'eth0.1'` (or whatever you device uses) to the `br-default` bridge configuration.
+At this point, if you want to enable access to the `default` network via the Ethernet port of your gateway device, you can then add another `list ports 'eth0.1'` (or whatever your device uses) to the `br-default` bridge configuration.
 Afterwards, remove any configuration related to the original `lan` network.
 {:.notice--info}

 **Save the file**.